CaptainCluster/ds_final_project/README.md

 > npm run start

 The first command installs each of the dependencies.
-The lower script runs a node.
+The lower one runs a node.